MaxHalford/maxhalford.github.io/content/blog/subsampling-1.md

 ![expo-resample](/img/blog/subsampling-1/expo-resample.png)

 You can see that the subsample (the dashed line) has a similar distribution to the test set (the red).
 This is exactly what we during the competition.
 Our initial dataset had around 3 million rows and we actually used a subsample of 1.3 million rows.
 Less data but more representative data!
 The number of bins that you use doesn't matter too much in my experience, and the lower that number the faster the algorithm runs.
-As for the size of the subsample, the less your training set and test set distributions are difference, the less you will be able to subsample - at least if you are doing it without replacement, which is the only way that makes sense if you don't want to have duplicates.
+As for the size of the subsample, the less your training set and test set distributions are different, the less you will be able to subsample - at least if you are doing it without replacement, which is the only way that makes sense if you don't want to have duplicates.

 I added the subsampling algorithm to my data science package called [xam](https://github.com/MaxHalford/xam).
 The next step will be to generalize the weighting and subsampling to multiple dimensions, but that's for part 2 because I haven't figured it out yet!